15 Tips for Damage Control After You Ate Too Much

-If you know you've overdone it on the food front, take a 10-15 minute walk.
-"Not only can walking post meal give you some fresh air and work to help clear your mind, it can support healthy digestion and improve blood sugar levels," says Zied.
+If you know you’ve overdone it on the food front, take a 10-15 minute walk.
+“Not only can walking post meal give you some fresh air and work to help clear your mind, it can support healthy digestion and improve blood sugar levels,” says Zied.
 When you vegetate on the couch after a large meal, the glucose in your bloodstream will circulate longer; if you take a walk, that sugar starts to get used instead of being stored.
-Speaking of digestion, find out about these 23 Foods That Make You Poop.

-If you don't own any smaller plates or bowls, Zied says there can be a great benefit in investing in some for future meals—especially when you anticipate being tempted to eat more than you should.
-Research has also shown that people tend to eat less if there is a higher contrast in colors between the plate and the food.
-So, if for example, you're eating pasta with tomato sauce, you'll likely eat less off of a blue plate than you would a red or white one.
+If you don’t own any smaller plates or bowls, Zied says there can be a great benefit in investing in some for future meals—especially when you anticipate being tempted to eat more than you should.
+A Journal of Consumer Research study has also shown that people tend to eat less if there is a higher contrast in colors between the plate and the food.
+So, if for example, you’re eating pasta with tomato sauce, you’ll likely eat less off of a blue plate than you would a red or white one.

-Another step in doing damage control after you've overeaten is to pull out your essential oils or peppermint scented and flavored items.
-"I often tell my clients to mix two drops of peppermint oil in one glass of water to help their digestion," says Ostrower.
-"You can also place one drop on your temples if you're experiencing brain fog, headache and fatigue."
+Another step in doing damage control after you’ve overeaten is to pull out your essential oils or peppermint scented and flavored items.
+“I often tell my clients to mix two drops of peppermint oil in one glass of water to help their digestion,” says Ostrower.
+“You can also place one drop on your temples if you’re experiencing brain fog, headache, and fatigue.”
 Peppermint tea is also a great option.
-"Peppermint can help suppress appetite and control cravings," says Pastore.
+“Peppermint can help suppress appetite and control cravings,” says Pastore.